 Today hundreds of thousands of people are undergoing weight loss surgery worldwide to get rid of obesity.
 In the United States and Canada, a growing trend of individuals travels to Central America seeking healthcare in Costa Rica.

 However, this stigma has been proven wrong time and time again.
 In fact, The Joint Commission International (JCI) recommends it and deems it safe or even safer than United States hospitals.

-According to the Joint Commission International, the primary goal behind the organization is to improve upon the quality, safety, and the efficiency of health care.
+According to the Joint Commission International, the primary goal behind the organization is to improve the quality, safety, and efficiency of health care.
 Ultimately, this means that healthcare provided abroad can be just as safe if not safer than healthcare provided in the United States as long as you choose facilities and providers that are backed by the JCI — weight loss surgery or bariatric surgery is no exception.

 Is Costa Rica Bariatric Surgery Safe?

 There are two considerations to make when considering weight loss surgery in Costa Rica in terms of safety.

 - The second is whether or not having surgery abroad is safe.